-1. Adopting and Securing Serverless Apps will become Easier
+1. Adopting and securing Serverless apps will become easier

-For example, adopters of serverless architectures can use Dashbird for monitoring and troubleshooting of serverless applications.
+For example, adopters of serverless architectures can use Dashbird for monitoring and troubleshooting serverless applications.
 The tool is specifically designed to help users detect all potential failures in the apps, including crashes, timeouts, configuration errors, and early exits.
-To make the adoption of serverless even easier, the tool supports all runtime languages available on AWS and doesn’t need the user to make changes to the existing code.
+To make the adoption of serverless even more accessible, the tool supports all runtime languages available on AWS and doesn’t need the user to make changes to the existing code.

-2. Standardized Serverless Development
+2. Standardized Serverless development

 “There’s little standardization across serverless vendors, which means that the online community can’t quite realize the full potential of the technology,” says Ashley Stockwell, a developer from Trust My Paper.
 “Currently, many players push for standardization measures that can make a single experience for deploying functions across all providers of serverless.”

-“One thing is quite clear – as a new technology there is a lack of standardization and interoperability between cloud providers that may lead to vendor lock-in,” SDX quoted CNCF’s recent document on the progress of the standardization project.
+“One thing is quite clear – as a new technology, there is a lack of standardization and interoperability between cloud providers that may lead to vendor lock-in,” SDX quoted CNCF’s recent document on the progress of the standardization project.
 “There is a need for quality documentation, best practices, and more importantly, tools and utilities.
 Mostly, there is a need to bring different players together under the same roof to drive innovation through collaboration.”

 In addition to this collaboration, there’s another open-source framework project pushing for standardization called Knative.
-Leveraging Kubernetes’ experience, Knative seeks to make the building and deploying serverless applications easier.
+Leveraging Kubernetes’ experience, Knative seeks to make the building and deploying serverless applications more manageable.
 The project was started by Google – with the latest version released not so long ago – but many others are already on board, including IBM.

-3. Serverless will also become Hybrid
+3. Serverless will also become hybrid

-This trend is supported by reputable sources.
+Reputable sources support this trend.
 For example, this Deloitte report claims the following:

 The report also suggests that serverless computing is a lot more attractive for enterprise users than traditional infrastructure models, but taking full advantage of the technology would be impossible without “the right software architecture.”